Alexisb710/tictactoe/README.md

 - How to manage game state using arrays and DOM elements
 - How to use event listeners to handle user interactions
 - How to check winning conditions using `.some()` and `.every()`
+- How to refactor procedural logic into a reusable class using OOP
 - Practice with arrow functions and `this` context in JavaScript

 ---